metio/terraform-provider-k8s/docs/data-sources/eks_services_k8s_aws_cluster_v1alpha1_manifest.md

 Required:

 - `name` (String) The unique name to give to your cluster.
 - `resources_vpc_config` (Attributes) The VPC configuration that's used by the cluster control plane.
-Amazon EKS VPC resources have specific requirements to work properly with Kubernetes.
-For more information, see Cluster VPC Considerations (https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html) and Cluster Security Group Considerations (https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html) in the Amazon EKS User Guide.
+Amazon EKSVPC resources have specific requirements to work properly with Kubernetes.For more information, see Cluster VPC Considerations (https://docs.aws.amazon.com/eks/latest/userguide/network_reqs.html)and Cluster Security Group Considerations (https://docs.aws.amazon.com/eks/latest/userguide/sec-group-reqs.html)in the Amazon EKS User Guide.
 You must specify at least two subnets.
-You can specify up to five security groups.
-However, we recommend that you use a dedicated security group for your cluster control plane. (see [below for nested schema](#nestedatt--spec--resources_vpc_config))
+Youcan specify up to five security groups.
+However, we recommend that you usea dedicated security group for your cluster control plane. (see [below for nested schema](#nestedatt--spec--resources_vpc_config))

 Optional:

+- `access_config` (Attributes) The access configuration for the cluster. (see [below for nested schema](#nestedatt--spec--access_config))
-- `client_request_token` (String) Unique, case-sensitive identifier that you provide to ensure the idempotency of the request.
+- `client_request_token` (String) A unique, case-sensitive identifier that you provide to ensure the idempotencyof the request.
 - `encryption_config` (Attributes List) The encryption configuration for the cluster. (see [below for nested schema](#nestedatt--spec--encryption_config))
 - `kubernetes_network_config` (Attributes) The Kubernetes network configuration for the cluster. (see [below for nested schema](#nestedatt--spec--kubernetes_network_config))
-- `logging` (Attributes) Enable or disable exporting the Kubernetes control plane logs for your cluster to CloudWatch Logs.
-By default, cluster control plane logs aren't exported to CloudWatch Logs.
-For more information, see Amazon EKS Cluster control plane logs (https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html) in the Amazon EKS User Guide .
-CloudWatch Logs ingestion, archive storage, and data scanning rates apply to exported control plane logs.
-For more information, see CloudWatch Pricing (http://aws.amazon.com/cloudwatch/pricing/). (see [below for nested schema](#nestedatt--spec--logging))
+- `logging` (Attributes) Enable or disable exporting the Kubernetes control plane logs for your clusterto CloudWatch Logs.
+By default, cluster control plane logs aren't exportedto CloudWatch Logs.
+For more information, see Amazon EKS Cluster controlplane logs (https://docs.aws.amazon.com/eks/latest/userguide/control-plane-logs.html)in the Amazon EKS User Guide .CloudWatch Logs ingestion, archive storage, and data scanning rates applyto exported control plane logs.
+For more information, see CloudWatch Pricing(http://aws.amazon.com/cloudwatch/pricing/). (see [below for nested schema](#nestedatt--spec--logging))
-- `outpost_config` (Attributes) An object representing the configuration of your local Amazon EKS cluster on an Amazon Web Services Outpost.
-Before creating a local cluster on an Outpost, review Local clusters for Amazon EKS on Amazon Web Services Outposts (https://docs.aws.amazon.com/eks/latest/userguide/eks-outposts-local-cluster-overview.html) in the Amazon EKS User Guide.
-This object isn't available for creating Amazon EKS clusters on the Amazon Web Services cloud. (see [below for nested schema](#nestedatt--spec--outpost_config))
+- `outpost_config` (Attributes) An object representing the configuration of your local Amazon EKS clusteron an Amazon Web Services Outpost.
+Before creating a local cluster on anOutpost, review Local clusters for Amazon EKS on Amazon Web Services Outposts(https://docs.aws.amazon.com/eks/latest/userguide/eks-outposts-local-cluster-overview.html)in the Amazon EKS User Guide.
+This object isn't available for creating AmazonEKS clusters on the Amazon Web Services cloud. (see [below for nested schema](#nestedatt--spec--outpost_config))
-- `role_arn` (String) The Amazon Resource Name (ARN) of the IAM role that provides permissions for the Kubernetes control plane to make calls to Amazon Web Services API operations on your behalf.
-For more information, see Amazon EKS Service IAM Role (https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html) in the Amazon EKS User Guide .
+- `role_arn` (String) The Amazon Resource Name (ARN) of the IAM role that provides permissionsfor the Kubernetes control plane to make calls to Amazon Web Services APIoperations on your behalf.
+For more information, see Amazon EKS Service IAMRole (https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html)in the Amazon EKS User Guide .
-- `role_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReference type to provide more user friendly syntax for references using 'from' field Ex: APIIDRef:  from: name: my-api (see [below for nested schema](#nestedatt--spec--role_ref))
+- `role_ref` (Attributes) AWSResourceReferenceWrapper provides a wrapper around *AWSResourceReferencetype to provide more user friendly syntax for references using 'from' fieldEx:APIIDRef:	from:	  name: my-api (see [below for nested schema](#nestedatt--spec--role_ref))
-- `tags` (Map of String) The metadata to apply to the cluster to assist with categorization and organization.
-Each tag consists of a key and an optional value.
+- `tags` (Map of String) Metadata that assists with categorization and organization.
+Each tag consistsof a key and an optional value.
 You define both.
+Tags don't propagate toany other cluster or Amazon Web Services resources.
 - `version` (String) The desired Kubernetes version for your cluster.
-If you don't specify a value here, the default version available in Amazon EKS is used.
-The default version might not be the latest version available.
+If you don't specify a valuehere, the default version available in Amazon EKS is used.The default version might not be the latest version available.

 <a id="nestedatt--spec--resources_vpc_config"></a>
 ### Nested Schema for `spec.resources_vpc_config`